philrz/super/book/src/formats/bsup.md

 |   6  |  error type definition   |
 |   7  |  named type definition   |

-Any references to a type ID in the body of a typedef are encoded as a `uvarint`,
+Any references to a type ID in the body of a typedef are encoded as a `uvarint`.

 ##### 2.1.1 Record Typedef